-#1 Keeps Indoor Flowers Fresh Longer
+#1 Keep Indoor Flowers Fresh Longer

 Image Credits: Hgvt

-#2 Cleans Houseplants
+#2 Clean Houseplants

 Image Credits: Apartmenttherapy

-To get rid of these stains or dust over time at the foliage of indoor plants, you can use a mix below.
-Make a solution using the ingredients 1/2 cup of white vinegar, 5-8 drops of dish soap, 8-10 cups of water.
-Mixing them in a larger bowl, and then fill it in a spray bottle and spray a fine layer on the foliage and the cotton cloth.
-Wipe off the leaves for a clean and shiny look and place your plant in the shade as the direct hot sun may burn the leaves.
+Mix them in a larger bowl, and then fill it in a spray bottle and spray a fine layer on the foliage and the cotton cloth.
+Wipe off the leaves for a clean and shiny look, and place your plant in the shade, as the direct hot sun may burn the leaves.

-#3 Repels Powdery Mildew Disease
+#3 Repel Powdery Mildew Disease

 Image Credits: Reddit

-#4 Keeps Curious Pets Away
+#4 Keep Curious Pets Away

 Image Credits: Gardeningknowhow

 Both dogs and cats hate the vinegar smell.
-So, if you want to protect indoor plants from these mysterious pets, let’s wet some old piece of cloth in vinegar and place it near the pot.
+So, if you want to protect indoor plants from these mysterious pets, let’s wet an old piece of cloth in vinegar and place it near the pot.

-#5 Promotes Germination Of Seedling
+#5 Promote Germination Of Seedling

 Image Credits: Gardening Know How

-#6 Removes White Lines from the Glass/Vase
+#6 Remove White Lines from the Glass/Vase

 Image Credits: Flowermanflowers

-#7 Amends Soil pH
+#7 Amend Soil pH

 Image Credits: Daraz

-Ferns, African violet, rubber plant, and gardenia, are acid-loving indoor plants.
-So, you can mix 1 tablespoon of white vinegar to 1 liter of water and pour it into the pot, and then water the plant with this solution.
-Keep in mind that use enough to avoid damage your plants.
+So, you can mix 1 tablespoon of white vinegar with 1 liter of water and pour it into the pot, and then water the plant with this solution.
+Keep in mind that you use enough to avoid damaging your plants.

 #8 Clean Clay Pots